Does Home Insurance Cover Burst Pipes? What You Need to Know

 Covered vs. Not Covered: What Your Policy Actually Says

-Home insurance does cover burst pipes — but only under specific conditions.
+Home insurance does cover burst pipes, but only under specific conditions.
 The key distinction your insurer makes is whether the damage was sudden and accidental or the result of gradual deterioration and neglect.
+Regulators like the NAIC and major carriers continue to use the same core standard in 2026: coverage kicks in for a "sudden and accidental discharge from a plumbing system."

 Sudden and accidental events that are typically covered: